root-project/root/doc/v602/index.md

 ## Introduction

-ROOT version 6.02/00 has been released on [      ].
+ROOT version 6.02/00 has been released on September 30, 2014.

 For more information, see: